openscope/openscope/documentation/airport-guides/airport-guide-directory.md

-In order to help you learn the details of each particular airspace, an "airport guide" is available for each of the airports in the game.
+﻿In order to help you learn the details of each particular airspace, an "airport guide" is available for each of the airports in the game.

 - [CYHZ - Halifax Stanfield International Airport](cyhz.md)
 - [CYOW - Ottawa Macdonald–Cartier International Airport](cyow.md)